 Should you Freeze Champagne?

-Let’s assume you totally forgot about your champagne.
+Let’s assume you totally forgot about your it.
 You left it in the freezer overnight.
 What to do now?

-First of all, you should not freeze champagne.
+First of all, you should not freeze it.
 There are plenty of reasons why this is such a bad idea:

 The bottle is usually made of glass and under the expansion of the liquid inside, it would be quite bad for it.
 The bottle could easily explode if left long enough in the freezer.